What is a Service Team and what do they do?

 What is a Service Unit?

-A geographic subdivision within the council.
-There are 27 service units.
+A geographic subdivision within the council. click here for a list of service units.

 What Service Team (ST) positions are there?

 Service units (SU) have a Service Unit Manager (SUM), Organizer(s), GSLE coach/consultant(s), Registrar, Auditor, Treasurer, Outdoor Program Consultant, Recognitions Chair, Training Coordinator, PR Representative, Family Partnership Chair, and Product Sales Manager(s).
 Some SU also have an events coordinator, secretary, and Day Camp Director.

 What does the Service Unit Manager (SUM) do?